PUNCH-Cyber/stoq/docs/installation.rst

 Minimum requirements
 ********************
-stoQ requires a minimum of python 3.6 and is recommended to be run in a [python venv](https://docs.python.org/3/library/venv.html).
+stoQ requires a minimum of python 3.6 and is recommended to be run in a `python venv <https://docs.python.org/3/library/venv.html>`_.

 .. _installsetup: